dapr/docs/concepts/publish-subscribe-messaging/README.md

-# Publish/Subcribe message broker
+# Publish/Subcribe Messaging

-Dapr enables  developers to design their application using the pub/sub pattern using a message broker, where event consumers and producers are decoupled from one another, and communicate by sending and receiving messages that are associated with a namespace, usually in the form of topics.
+Dapr enables developers to design their application with a pub/sub pattern using a message broker, where event consumers and producers are decoupled from one another, and communicate by sending and receiving messages that are associated with a namespace, usually in the form of topics.

 This allows event producers to send messages to consumers that aren't running, and consumers to receive messages based on subscriptions to topics.